Ryan strong, Twins’ bats heat up in Boston’s Fenway opener

+BOSTON (AP)Joe Ryan let control issues get the best of him during a chilly season-opening loss to Seattle.

+The rookie Twins right-hander took advantage of pristine weather in his second start of the season to tame the Red Sox in his first visit to Fenway Park.

-BOSTON (AP) — Miguel Sanó hit a two-run homer, rookie Joe Ryan allowed one run over six innings, and the Minnesota Twins beat the Red Sox 8-4 Friday in Boston’s home opener.
+Ryan allowed one run over six innings, Miguel Sano hit a two-run homer, and Minnesota beat the Red Sox 8-4 Friday in Boston’s home opener.

 The Twins scored two runs in the ninth against Matt Barnes.